 Navaratri festival in Tamil Nadu is celebrated to praise and pray to the Goddesses Durga, Lakshmi, and Saraswati.
 The tenth day which is the tenth lunar day in Hindu calendar is celebrated as the “Vijayadashami” or Dussehra.
-For anyone who has never witnessed the fervour and celebrations of Dusshera down South, the entire experience can leave you enchanted.
+For anyone who has never witnessed the fervour and celebrations of Dusshera down South, the entire experience of the Golu celebrations can leave you enchanted.

 When Is Navaratri Celebrated In Tamil Nadu?